Saranya-Krishnan/ioc_prototype/README.md

 14. ~Tag Type is applied based on Ontology~
 15. ~Recommendations and tasks are created for new tags based on Modality~
 16. ~Recommendations are presented to the user~
-17. Selecting a recommendation queries another set of recommendations.
-18. A pinned recommendation becomes a Journey Step associated with the ArtUpload
 19. ~An accepted recommendations are subscribed to by a user~.